This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs

 Coal

-In addition, the Strategy states that the Bank will not finance port terminals principally dedicated to thermal coal, nor will it finance transport links principally dedicated to carrying thermal coal (for example, a rail line transporting coal from a mine or port terminal to a power generation plant).
+The ESS 2019–2023 further added that the Bank will not finance port terminals principally dedicated to thermal coal, nor will it finance transport links principally dedicated to carrying thermal coal.
+This exclusion is not reiterated in the ESS 2024–2028.

-For district heating the Bank will not finance any investment in coal-fired heat-generating plants.
-It may, however, finance district heating companies that use coal as part of their energy mix provided that the investment is not related to, or is outside the boundary of, coal-based heat generation.
-In such instances its focus will be on energy efficiency investments such as network rehabilitation, installation of modern controls, improved metering and demand-side measures.
+In the ESS 2019–2023, the EBRD commits to not financing any investment in coal-fired heat-generating plants.
+It may, however, “finance district heating companies that use coal as part of their energy mix provided that the investment is not related to, or is outside the boundary of, coal-based heat generation”.
+Once again, this exclusion is not reiterated in the ESS 2024–2028, and clarifications on this would be welcome.

 Oil and gas